Authenticate to Azure Key Vault

 header are:

-authorization: The address of the OAuth2 authorization service that may be used to obtain an access token for the request.
+authorization: The address of the OAuth2 authorization service that might be used to obtain an access token for the request.

 ) to use in the authorization request.